lwiest/BASICCompiler/readme.md

 **To work with the BASIC Compiler source code in your Eclipse IDE**, import the `BASICCompiler` project in your Eclipse IDE from the root folder as an import source _General > Existing Projects into Workspace_.

-**To compile the BASIC compiler into a convenient JAR-file**, open a command prompt in the root folder and type (Windows only, `%JAVA_HOME%` must point to the installation folder of your Java SDK):
+**To compile the BASIC compiler into a convenient JAR-file**, open a command prompt in the root folder and enter (Windows only, `%JAVA_HOME%` must point to the installation folder of your Java SDK):

 ```
 > makejar
 ```

-**To run the BASIC compiler and get command-line options**, type
+**To run the BASIC compiler and get command-line options**, enter

 ```
 > java -jar BASICCompiler.jar